bryosabian/SabianAsyncTask-Swift/README.md

 # SabianAsyncTask-Swift-IOS-
-A utility iOS threading wrapper for handling background threads using Swift.
-This a threading wrapper for handling background tasks in iOS swift making use of Swift Threading Libraries.
+This a threading wrapper for handling background tasks in iOS by making use of Swift Threading Libraries.
 This is inspired by my Android version of the same called SabianAsyncTask [a link](https://github.com/bryosabian/SabianAsyncTask)

 How to use